dabbu-knowledge-platform/files-api-server/.github/PULL_REQUEST_TEMPLATE.md

 **Describe the change:**
-Describe the change in a language users will understand
+Describe the changes made, features added, etc.

+**Issues closed:**
+Issues closed/related to this PR

 **Release notes:**
-All the commit messages
+All significant commit messages